annazxc/annazxc.github.io/README.md

 # Updated Uni Project Files

-# Hello!
-Welcome!
+## Hello and Welcome!

-This repository contains various university projects demonstrating different skills.
+This repository contains various university projects that demonstrate different skills.

-# Please go to [Personal Website](https://annazxc.github.io/) for github pages
+Feel free to explore and check out my work!

+## Visit My Personal Website

+You can learn more about me and my projects by visiting my [Personal Website](https://annazxc.github.io/).

 ---